 Team Ministry Costs

 Teams should be comprised of no less than 5 members and no more than 20.
 On-site coordinators will arrange logistics for teams.
-Housing and food logistics vary based on work location.
 Some teams may be asked to help with their food preparation.
 Applicants under 18 years of age need to receive documented parental consent to participate as required by the South African government.

 Team members must be in good physical health.
 Anyone with a chronic medical condition should not volunteer for these projects.
-Many areas of work will be quite hot and dusty.
+Work will be quite hot and dusty.
 Volunteers should make sure the following shots are up to date: Typhoid, Hepatitis A, Pertussis, Flu and Tetanus.
 Check with your healthcare provider and cdc.gov/travel for recommendations to the specific country destination.

-All travel will be arranged by the NCBM/Baptists on Mission (BOM) office.
+All travel will be arranged by the Baptists on Mission (BOM) office.
 Dates for travel are listed below.
 Any requested change of dates must be approved by BOM.